-Sterling Search Inc. has been exclusively retained to recruit for the new Director of Major Gifts (DMG) for Flintridge Sacred Heart Academy (FSHA).
+Sterling Search Inc. has been exclusively retained to recruit for the new Director of Development and Major Gifts (DOD) for Flintridge Sacred Heart Academy (FSHA).

 Flintridge Sacred Heart Academy is a Catholic, Dominican, college-preparatory day and boarding high school for girls.
 Eighty-seven years ago, three Dominican Sisters traveled up the Hill to take possession of their beautiful school carrying only “a statue of the Blessed Virgin, a $5 bill and their faith.”
 Today under the 14 year leadership of its President, Sister Carolyn McCormack O.P. and 15 year tenure of Principal, Sister Celeste Marie Botello O.P., FSHA has grown in ways no one could have imagined in 1931, and offers cutting-edge academic opportunities, unparalleled co-curricular experiences and a dedicated and talented faculty.